Aspie96/blog/content/posts/freedom_of_expression.md

 Content-neutral free-speech platforms that only remove that which would otherwise hamper the functionality, the utility or the existence of the platform itself (such as spam or illegal material) do exist.
 Censorship-resistant platforms based on open source software and decentralized communication protocols also exist and they may provide a solution to the problem.

 Some online platforms make it easier than others to speak anonymously.
 This allows users to express themselves without fear of social repercussions or their personal or professional life being degraded.
 Several people may need this protection.
-Consider, for example, those living in oppressive religious environments: an apostate in an Islamic theocracy or a gay boy in a family of Christian fundamentalists.
+Consider, for example, those living in oppressive religious environments: an apostate in an Islamic theocracy or a gay boy in a radicalized family of Christian fundamentalists.
 Anonymity can shield them while they publish their personal experiences and interact with others like them.

 ## Censorship by thugs